THE WORLD AROUND US

 To ensure we meet the objectives of the computing curriculum, we are following the Kapow Schemes of work.
 This offers a thematic based approach which teaches children about computing skills in a real life context.

 All children in KS2 have a regular French lesson.
-Our curriculum is designed to progressively develop children’s skills in French, through regular taught lessons.
+Our curriculum is designed to progressively develop children’s skills in French, through regular taught lessons using the KAPOW scheme.
 Children learn, use and apply a growing bank of vocabulary organised around topics, and we strive to revisit and refresh vocabulary in quick recap activities at the start of lessons.
 Lessons are organised to allow children to appreciate stories, songs, poems and rhymes in the language.
-We use a variety of resources, to ensure coverage and progression across the school.